Romejanic/slasher/docs/guides/getting-started.md

 const client = new SlasherClient({ token });
 ```

-However for this guide, you can just stick to the first method with `useAuth: true`.
+However for this guide, you can just stick to the first method with no options.

 Next up we need to add an event listener which will respond to our command.
 This will be fired whenever a user runs one of your bot's commands, and will provide a [context object](../api/CommandContext.md) with a data about the command, it's environment and it's sender.